hurddl/GoPro_Letter/README.md

 TO FIND YOUR GOPRO’S SERIAL NUMBER, format a card in the camera.
 The GoPro creates a “version.txt” file that contains some camera-specific information.
 You can find the serial number there.

 Feel free to reach out with questions, problems, or feature requests.
+I'm planning to add functionality and ease-of-use as I have time to develop this script.
+Use at your own risk!